 - The employee was engaged in activities subject to whistleblower protection laws

-- The employer took negative measures against employees
+- The employer took hostile measures against employees

 - The employee’s protected activity led the employer to take adverse measures

 You may not necessarily use this online form for your complaint.
 Complaints can also be filed through an email or letter and in any language.
 You may also file a complaint on the OSHA helpline.
-Or you can physically go to your nearest OSHA office and present your complaint to an officer there.
 After filing a complaint, OSHA will contact you to determine if they will conduct an investigation.
-You must cooperate with OSHA when they do a follow-up contact.
+Therefore, cooperating with OSHA when they do a follow-up contact would be best.
 Otherwise, your complaint will be dismissed.

 You cannot file an anonymous complaint with OSHA against your employer.
-Once a complaint is filed, OSHA will notify your employer of your complaint to allow them to respond to grievances made against them.
+Once a complaint is filed, OSHA will notify your employer of your objection to allow them to respond to grievances made against them.
 However, your identity will remain protected in front of your employer.
 Do not include witness names in your filed complaint so they may be protected against their employer.
-You will get the opportunity to present these and other details once OSHA starts its investigation.
+You will be able to present these and other details once OSHA starts its investigation.

-The better you present your case, the more likely you are to receive a favorable response as with other official forms and letters.
+The better you present your case, the more likely you will receive a favorable response, as with other official forms and letters.
 Although you may use an OSHA complaint form, it is not necessary.
-If you want to file it with a firm, it contains a list of all the questions on the form, along with explanatory notes.
+If you want to file it with a firm, it contains a list of all the questions on the form and explanatory notes.

 - Site location — the workplace’s street address, including ZIP code.
-This is the address where an OSHA inspector will arrive, so tell them where the inspector should enter to see the hazard.
+It is the address where an OSHA inspector will arrive, so tell them where the inspector should enter to see the hazard.

 - Mailing address (if different) — in case the company receives mail at a different address than the site location address.